4lch3my/WriteUps/TryHackMe/TryHackMe - Bounty Hacker/README.md

 `ftp MACHINE_IP`
 <br>

-When propted with the Username, we can use `anonymous` user to log-in without a password.
+When prompted with the Username, we can use `anonymous` user to log-in without a password.
   ```
 Connected to MACHINE_IP.
 220 (vsFTPd 3.0.3)